FatemeAhsan/Timer/README.md

 # Timer
-Timer with The STM32 Nucleo-64 (NUCLEO-F401RE) board and simulation using HAL
+Timer with the STM32 Nucleo-64 (NUCLEO-F401RE) board and simulation using HAL

 # Demo